 I had never been in my parents’ safety deposit box at the bank.
 Up until last week, I had zero idea what was in there.
 I took my uncle with me for moral support when I opened it.
 “Ooooh, maybe you’ll find some Spanish doubloons?!” he asked.
 I turned to him and snapped, “Dad wasn’t a pirate—for f*ck’s sake!”
 I can’t be sure, but I think the bank attendant snorted a little at my snark.

-I went to the same Starbucks in Downtown DSM sometimes two or three (or ten) times a day—eight days in a row.
+While Dad was in the hospital, I went to the same Starbucks in Downtown DSM sometimes two or three (or ten) times a day—eight days in a row.
 The same gal was stuck at the register—day in and day out.
 Never once did she recall my name.
 Or my drink.
 When I finally pointed it out, she said, “My remember-y is not very good.”
 Note to self: I need to remember-y not to go to that particular Starbucks anymore.

 I had a completely unexpected breakdown while waiting for a wedge salad at a fancy restaurant bar.
 The bartender—who barely met child labor laws—offered me his vape pen filled with weed.
 “Dude.
 Seriously.
 Dude,” he pleaded.
 I went out on the patio and took a big hit.
 I may or may not have inhaled.
 The wedge salad tasted amazing.
 I may or may not have ordered a second one.